The Business Case for SASE: Measuring Its True ROI

 Lost revenue

 One of the most significant setbacks for businesses who experience cybercrime is declining annual revenue.
-Losses can result from customer attrition, canceled contracts, and reduced membership, while new customer acquisition rates may also slow.
+Losses can result from customer attrition, canceled contracts, and reduced memberships, while new customer acquisition rates may also slow.

 Regulatory fines